 Andrew regularly writes and speaks about the future of marketing, in a world where both consumers and technology are ever-evolving.
 He has been named as one of LinkedIn's Top 40 Australian influencers, recognised by Campaign magazine as one of the Top 5 Agency Leaders in Australia and New Zealand, and the winner of Australian Marketing Institute's Sir Charles McGrath Award for his significant contribution to the field of marketing.

 Andrew's interest in photography goes back to his childhood.
 Included here are some of his favourite unretouched shots.

 From 2001 to 2006 Andrew was an AFL commentator on the Fox Footy Channel, and for a season or two the Co-Host of the Sydney Swans' TV Show.

 Andrew published his first book at the end of 2014, Embracing the ever-evolving marketing world.
 It answered the 20 most asked marketing questions by CEO's.

 Some of Andrew's favourite campaigns that he's been involved in over the last 25 years

 Andrew writes a monthly marketing column in The Australian, with over 50 articles published since early 2013.
 He has also written for Marketing Magazine and Smart Company.

-He's been interviewed in CMO Magazine, AICD Magazine, The Australian, Sydney Morning Herald and AdNews, as well as on Channel 9, radio stations 2GB and the ABC, and a number of Podcast series.
+He's been interviewed in CMO Magazine, AICD Magazine, The Australian, Sydney Morning Herald, Australian Financial Review and AdNews, as well as on Channel 9, radio stations 2GB and the ABC, and a number of Podcast series.
 He is a regular speaker at major industry events, and has guest lectured at the University of Sydney, Monash University, University of Melbourne, and the AGSM.